radian-software/straight.el/README.md

 in recent versions of `straight.el`) operates transparently, its details are relegated to the [developer manual][#dev/transactions].

+#### Byte-compiling the init-file

+There is considerable complexity with byte-compiling your init-file, with any configuration (not just with `straight.el`).
+In fact, the [official Emacs manual][init-file] recommends against doing so.
+However, you can still do it, and this is supported by `straight.el`.
+This section explains what you have to know in order to do it correctly.

+The biggest issue with byte-compilation is that the environment in which you are byte-compiling the code, may affect how the code is byte-compiled.
+This may not be obvious because in other languages such as C, there is no such thing as there being an "existing environment" derived from the runtime state of a program, when you compile something.

+Consider a case where you depend on macros in your init-file, for example `use-package`. `use-package` has various extension libraries which provide additional keywords, including `straight.el` itself which provides the `:straight` keyword.
+If those libraries are not loaded in the context in which the `use-package` macro is expanded, then the keywords will not process correctly, because the keyword logic is implemented at macroexpansion time, not runtime (and macros are expanded during byte-compilation, unless the macros are not defined yet).

+So, in order to correctly byte-compile an init-file which contains `use-package` declarations, you must ensure that any keyword-providing libraries are loaded not only in your runtime context, but also the byte-compilation context.
+In the case that the libraries are provided by `straight.el`, then you would also need to load `straight.el` at byte-compilation time.
+You can arrange for this sort of thing via `eval-when-compile` or `eval-and-compile`, however there are additional complications, for example invoking `straight.el` during byte-compilation may lead to `straight.el` trying to clone or build packages during byte-compilation, possibly leading to unexpected results since byte-compilation generally does not have stateful effects on files outside the one being compiled.
+Furthermore `straight.el` expects that all relevant packages are registered during a single initialization session, so creating a second context in which a different set of packages are registered for byte-compilation, may create unexpected results with respect to modification detection and the build cache.

+Personally, my "foolproof" way of byte-compiling the init-file is to always byte-compile it from within an Emacs instance which has already loaded the init-file, which guarantees that the environment matches what would be expected.
+I then wrote a wrapper script that allows me to perform the byte-compilation from the command line, by invoking a child Emacs process to load the init-file and then (if that was successful), running a byte-compilation from within that process.
+This wrapper script is in fact triggered asynchronously after a successful Emacs initialization, if the init-file has changed since the last compilation.
+See [Radian] for an example of this implementation.

 ### Using `straight.el` to reproduce bugs

 #### ... in other packages